DeNepo/separation-of-concerns/README.md

 ### After Class

-Like last week, but as a full-group project.
+Like last week, but as a full-group project using the [javascript-30-starter repository](https://github.com/hackyourfuturebelgium/javascript-30-starter).
 Here are some suggestions:

 - #11; Custom Video Player
 - #15: localStorage